insidewhy/irsnot/README.markdown

 # irsnot

 irsnot is an irssi script that creates desktop notifications based on dbus.
-Message timeouts can be configured per nick.
+Notification timeouts can be configured per nick/channel.

 ## installation
     $ git clone git://github.com/tuxjay/irsnot.git